-Delta 8 THC is increasingly popular, so it’s no wonder why you want to try the so famous hemp-derived compound.
-Nevertheless, getting started with the new ingredient always comes with many questions, with ‘how will it make me feel?’ being the primary one.
+Delta 8 THC is increasingly popular, so it’s no wonder you want to try the famous hemp-derived compound.
+Nevertheless, getting started with a new ingredient always comes with many questions, with ‘how will it make me feel?’ being the primary one.

 Delta 8 THC, like the famous THC in marijuana, delta 9, interacts with the human endocannabinoid system and its CB1 and CB2 receptors.

 Still, its different chemical structure provides different outcomes and a smoother high, usually without the common side effects delta 9 THC has like anxiety, paranoia, and irritability.